Benton County Crisis Center

 Envisioning the Benton County Crisis Center

-Benton County Behavioral Health is working to create a voluntary walk-in treatment-centered facility that may serve as an alternative to the emergency room, which provides stabilization for individuals experiencing mental health crisis, along with referrals and support for ongoing behavioral health services.
+Benton County Behavioral Health is working to create a voluntary walk-in treatment-centered facility.
+The center will provide stabilization for people experiencing mental health crisis.
+It will also provide referrals and support for ongoing behavioral health services.

 The crisis center will be open 24 hours a day, seven days a week, 365 days a year and serve all ages, regardless of ability to pay, no appointment needed.
-It is designed to serve anyone who needs a break from stressors to be connected to services and support and will have a “no-wrong-door” approach to support individuals who are having mental health crises for any number of reasons.
+It is designed to serve anyone who needs a break from stressors to be connected to services.
+It will have a “no-wrong-door” approach to support individuals who are having mental health crises for any number of reasons.

 The Benton County Crisis Center will be located at 240 NW 4th Street in downtown Corvallis, central to transportation, community service providers, and emergency services.